Understanding Post-Training Structural Changes in Large Language Models: Preliminaries

-\textbf{Architectural components of LLMs.} We focus on decoder-only Transformer-based models, which constitute the foundation of state-of-the-art large language model systems \citep{GPT4,deepseekai2024deepseekv3,gemmateam2025gemma3technicalreport}.
-The Transformer architecture consists of two core components: the Self-Attention Module (SA) and the Feed-Forward Network (FFN) \citep{vaswani2023attentionneed}.
+\textbf{Architectural Components of LLMs\quad} We focus on decoder-only Transformer-based models, which constitute the foundation of state-of-the-art large language model systems \cite{GPT4,deepseekai2024deepseekv3,gemmateam2025gemma3technicalreport}.
+The Transformer architecture consists of two core components: the Self-Attention Module (SA) and the Feed-Forward Network (FFN) \cite{vaswani2023attentionneed}.
 Given an input hidden vector ${h}^T \in \mathbb{R}^{d_{model}}$, we consider the simplest form of attention calculation for concise illustration.
 The output of the SA is:

 where $W_Q, W_K, W_V, W_O \in \mathbb{R}^{{d_{\text{model}}} \times {d_{\text{model}}}}$ are learnable weight matrices,$\sqrt{d}$ is the scaling factor in the attention map, $K_{\text{cache}}$ and $V_{\text{cache}}$ are the key and value caches respectively, and $[...;...]$ denotes concatenation.
-While modern architectures such as \textit{Qwen2.5} series adopt variants like GQA \citep{ainslie2023gqatraininggeneralizedmultiquery} to optimize attention computation, the core projection matrices remain integral to the design due to their role in defining the attention mechanism’s representational capacity.
-Given an input vector ${z}^T \in \mathbb{R}^{d_{model}}$, the output of the FFN, which employs the \textit{SwiGLU} activation function \citep{shazeer2020gluvariantsimprovetransformer}, is:
+Modern architectures like the Qwen2.5 series use GQA variants \cite{ainslie2023gqatraininggeneralizedmultiquery} to optimize attention computation, yet core projection matrices remain integral for defining the attention mechanism’s representational capacity.
+Given an input vector ${z}^T \in \mathbb{R}^{d_{model}}$, the output of the FFN, which employs the \textit{SwiGLU} activation function \cite{shazeer2020gluvariantsimprovetransformer}, is: